ankitects/anki-manual/src/deck-options.md

 For more information, please see the [v3 scheduler](https://faqs.ankiweb.net/the-2021-scheduler.html#daily-limits) page.

-Studying new cards will temporarily increase the number of reviews you need to do a day, as freshly learnt material needs to be repeated a number of times before the delay between repetitions can increase appreciably.
+Studying new cards will temporarily increase the number of reviews you need to do a day, as freshly learned material needs to be repeated a number of times before the delay between repetitions can increase appreciably.
 If you are consistently learning 20 new cards a day, you can expect your daily reviews to be roughly about 200 cards/day.
 You can decrease the reviews required by